Ircam-RnD/binauralFIR/README.md

 binaural audio.

-This library provides an access to a server, in order to load a set of [HRTF].
+This library provides an access to a server, in order to load a set of Head-related transfer functions ([HRTF]).
 The set of filters applies to any number of sources, given their position, and a listener.

 This library is compatible with the [Web Audio API].
 The novelty of this library is that it permits to use a custom [HRTF] dataset (see